 • Address: Please enter your residential address as you are an independent contractor

 In addition to the above, you will need to provide certain documentation to prove your identity.
-These requirements will depend on the state or territory you reside in.
+These requirements will depend on the state or territory you reside in, as detailed in the sections above.

 I've applied.
 What happens next?